Nike Boys Basketball Camp Trinity College

 Closing Ceremony: Thursday at 2:30pm.
 Departure immediately following.

 HOUSING & ROOMMATES

-Campers will reside in Jarvis Hall on campus.
-Campers stay one-two per room in suites that house between six-nine campers, assigned by age and roommate requests.
+Campers will reside in the dorms on campus and are assigned by age and roommate requests.
 If you have a roommate request, and have not already given it to us, please do so as soon as possible.
 Roommate requests are not guaranteed, if you don't have a roommate request, you will be placed in a room with someone near your age.
 It will be a great opportunity to meet someone new!

 Linens: Not provided